Mark Shields (police officer): Woolmer case

 Shields was brought into the international spotlight by his investigation into the March 2007 death of the Pakistan Cricket Coach, Bob Woolmer.
-At the time, hundreds of journalists were in the West Indies to cover the Cricket World Cup, making the media response to the murder immediate and intense.
+At the time, hundreds of journalists were in the West Indies to cover the Cricket World Cup, making the media response to the suspected murder immediate and intense.
 Their interest increased once Shields announced a pathologist's findings that Woolmer's death was caused by manual strangulation.
 Shields held frequent updates in the lobby of Jamaica Pegasus Hotel where Woolmer's body was found, and himself became the focus of media attention – too much, his detractors claimed.

 Shields also expressed frustration with the media's pressure for immediate answers and a rapid arrest, and their insinuations that the death was an inside job by someone from the Pakistani team, speculation which Shields rejected.
 Shields turned to his old Scotland Yard colleagues to review the investigation as he was not convinced of Dr Ere Seshiah, the pathologist's determination that Woolmer had been strangled.
 Shields ordered a re-examination of Woolmer's body and the recovery of the hyoid bone, which Seshiah believed was broken, indicating that Woolmer had been strangled.